chop-dbhi/avocado/docs.md

 'dollars'
 ```

-#### Data Properties
+#### Properties

 `DataField`s also acts as an interface and exposes various properties and methods for directly accessing the underlying data or properties about the data.

+##### Editable

-- `f.enumerable` - A flag denoting if the data in this field is composed of an enumerable set.
+- `f.enumerable` - A flag denoting if the field's data is composed of an enumerable set.
 During a [sync](avocado-sync), each field's data is evaluated based on the internal type and the size of the data (number of distinct values).
-By default, if the field is a `CharField` and is has `SYNC_ENUMERABLE_MAXIMUM`
+By default, if the field is a `CharField` and has `SYNC_ENUMERABLE_MAXIMUM` or less distinct values, this will be set to `True`.
+- `f.searchlable` - A flag denoting if the field's data should be treated as searchable text.
+This applies to `TextField`s and `CharField`s which don't meet the requirements for being `enumerable`.

+##### Read-only

 - `f.internal_type` - The low-level datatype of the field.
 This is really only used for mapping to the below `simple_type`.
-Read more about the [internal vs. simple types].
+Read more about the [internal vs. simple types](#internal-vs-simple-types).
 - `f.simple_type` - The high-level datatype of the field used for validation purposes and as general metadata for client applications.
 (These types can be overridden, [read about](SIMPLE_TYPE_MAP) the `SIMPLE_TYPE_MAP` setting)
-- `f.size` - Returns the number of _distinct_ values for this field.
-The `__len__` class hook uses this attribute under the hood.
+- `f.size` - Returns the number of _distinct_ values for this field
-- `f.values` - Returns a tuple of distinct raw values ordered by the field
+- `f.values` - Returns a tuple of distinct raw values ordered by the field.
+If the corresponding model is a subclass of Avocado's `Lexicon` abstract model, the order corresponds to the `order` field on the `Lexicon` model subclass.
+Read more about the [`Lexicon` abstract class](#lexicon-abstract-class).
-- `f.mapped_values` - Returns a tuple of distinct values that have been mapped relative to the `DATA_CHOICES_MAP` setting and unicoded.
+- `f.labels` - Returns a unicoded tuple of labels.
+If the corresponding model is a subclass of Avocado's `Lexicon` abstract model, this corresponds to the `label` field on the `Lexicon` model subclass.
+Read more about the [`Lexicon` abstract class](#lexicon-abstract-class).
-- `f.choices` - A tuple of pairs zipped from `f.values` and `f.mapped_values`.
+- `f.choices` - A tuple of pairs zipped from `f.values` and `f.labels`.
 This is useful for populating form fields for client applications.
 - `f.query()` - Returns a `ValuesQuerySet` for this field.
 This is equivalent to `f.model.objects.values(f.field_name)`.

 ```python